-Prepayment rates increased during the second quarter of 2016, driven primarily by refinancing volume resulting from recent declines in mortgage rates.
-The post-Brexit vote decline in U.S. Treasury yields in late June sent already-low mortgage rates even lower, which should spur further increased refinancing activity.
-The Mortgage Bankers Association's Refinance Index, which measures refinancing application volumes, reached a one-year high on July 1, 2016.
-Because of the time that it takes for a refinancing application to result in an actual prepayment, the increase in prepayment rates was gradual over the course of the quarter.
+Prepayment rates increased significantly during the third quarter of 2016, driven primarily by refinancing volume resulting from recent declines in mortgage rates.
+The Mortgage Bankers Association's Refinance Index, which measures refinancing application volumes, reached a one-year high on July 8, 2016.
+Prepayment rates slowed slightly in September, but remained elevated.
+The post-Brexit vote decline in U.S. Treasury yields in late June sent already-low mortgage rates even lower in the third quarter, which spurred further increased refinancing activity.
+Because of the time that it takes for a refinancing application to result in an actual prepayment, the increase in prepayment rates was not fully reflected until August.
 Factors that continue to inhibit prepayment activity include: (i) home price declines during the financial crisis, which has left some borrowers with minimal or negative home equity; (ii) more restrictive underwriting guidelines, even for refinancings; and (iii) increased origination costs, especially related to underwriting and compliance.
-These factors have resulted in substantial variations in prepayment rates between Agency pools as a function of loan-to-value, or "LTV," ratio, loan balance, credit score, geography, property type, loan purpose, and other factors.
-In recognition of the importance of these underlying characteristics on prepayment behavior, the MBS market continues to promote the creation of "specified" Agency pools that emphasize or deemphasize many of these characteristics, such as pools where the principal balance of every underlying mortgage loan is below \$85,000.
+More recently, increases in mortgage banking industry staffing, improvements in technology, and modest relaxations in underwriting standards may be serving to offset a portion of these inhibitions on prepayment activity.
+The foregoing factors and developments have resulted in substantial variations in prepayment rates between Agency pools as a function of loan-to-value, or "LTV," ratio, loan balance, credit score, loan servicer, geography, property type, loan purpose, and other factors.
+In recognition of the importance of these underlying characteristics on prepayment behavior, the MBS market continues to promote the creation of "specified" Agency pools that emphasize or de-emphasize many of these characteristics, such as pools where the principal balance of every underlying mortgage loan is below \$85,000.
 The Making Homes Affordable, or "MHA," refinancing program, which was initiated in response to the housing market crisis, has facilitated the origination of many of these kinds of specified Agency pools.
 We expect that the ongoing origination of Agency pools with a wide variety of loan characteristics will continue to create opportunities for us to exploit the resulting differences in prepayments.

 While refinancing activity overall has been slower in recent periods relative to earlier periods when mortgage rates were at comparable levels, recent trends suggest an ongoing divergence between the refinancing behavior of lower balance loans and higher balance loans.
-As illustrated in the figure below, the average loan size of refinance applications has increased over the past three years, with a 31.6% increase from March 2013 through June 2016.
+As illustrated in the figure below, the average loan size of refinance applications has increased over the past three years, with a 35.4% increase from March 2013 through September 2016.
 This steady increase in average loan sizes of mortgage refinances is reflective of a number of changes related to borrower behavior and mortgage credit availability in recent years.

 As shown in the figure above, higher loan balance borrowers tend to be more reactive to refinancing incentives, especially following steep declines in rates over a short period.
-After swift drops in mortgage rates in October 2014, January 2015, March 2015, the first six weeks of 2016 and June 2016, the average refinanced loan size spiked, reflecting a surge in higher loan balance borrowers reacting to the recent decline in mortgage rates.
+After swift drops in mortgage rates in October 2014, January 2015, March 2015, the first six weeks of 2016 and late June 2016, the average refinanced loan size spiked, reflecting a surge in higher loan balance borrowers reacting to the recent decline in mortgage rates.
 This greater prepayment sensitivity for higher loan size borrowers is well established, and is due in part to greater awareness among such borrowers about refinancing opportunities, as well as greater absolute dollar incentives to refinance relative to lower loan size borrowers.